-- F. The School may not employ an individual to provide instructional services or to serve as a teacher's aide if the individual's certification or licensure as an educator is suspended or revoked by this or any other state. - G. The School shall disclose to the Sponsor (within 10 business days) the employment of any person who is a relative of a founding board member, a governing board member, an administrator, or a vendor providing services to the School. - H. The School may not knowingly employ an individual who has resigned from a school or school district in lieu of disciplinary action with respect to child welfare or safety or who has been dismissed for just cause by any school or school district with respect to child welfare or safety or who is under current suspension from any school or school district.
+- The School may not employ an individual to provide instructional services or to serve as a teacher's aide if the individual's certification or licensure as an educator is suspended or revoked by this or any other state. - 2.
+The School shall disclose to the Sponsor (within 10 business days) the employment of any person who is a relative of an administrator or a vendor providing services to the School. - 3.
+The school agrees to comply with the restriction on the employment of relatives pursuant to 1002.33(24) F.S. - 4.
+The School may not knowingly employ an individual who has resigned from a school or school district in lieu of disciplinary action with respect to child welfare or safety or who has been dismissed for just cause by any school or school district with respect to child welfare or safety or who is under current suspension from any school or school district.